Spontaneous Mutations from Terahertz Proton Tunneling: Methods

-where, the matrix acts on the column vector $(a,b,c,d)^T$ for the proton pair wave function $a|AT\rangle+b|A^*T^*\rangle+c|A^+T^-\rangle+d|A^-T^+\rangle$.
-The zwitterion states $|A^+T^-\rangle$ and $|A^-T^+\rangle$ have charge transfer energy $U=4.9~{\rm eV}$ compared to the tautomers $|AT\rangle$ and $|A^*T^*\rangle$.
-They arise from the tautomers when protons hop.
 The base on which the proton lands has positive charge from the extra proton.
 At the same time, the base from which the proton came is left with negative charge from the extra lone pair of electrons.
-The small size of the tunneling energy $t=U/700=7\times10^{-3}~{\rm eV}$ compared to the charge transfer energy means we can effectively eliminate the high-energy zwitterion states from the low-energy tautomeric physics through a simple change of basis.
+The small size of the tunneling energy $t=U/700$ \cite{delta_u} compared to the charge transfer energy $U$ means we can effectively eliminate the high-energy zwitterion states from the low-energy tautomeric physics through a simple change of basis.

 In the language of quantum optics, the zwitterions have a ``bright'' state $|+\rangle$ that mixes with the tautomers and a ``dark'' state $|-\rangle$ that does not mix with them \cite{bright_dark}.
-The dark state $|-\rangle=(|A^+T^-\rangle-|A^-T^+\rangle)/\sqrt{2}$ has equal probability to land in either zwitterion but opposite probability amplitude.
-It retains the energy $U$ that it would have without proton tunneling.
+The zwitterion dark state has equal probability to land in either zwitterion but opposite probability amplitude:

+It retains the energy $U$ that it would have without proton tunneling \cite{dark_state}.
 Destructive interference from the two zwitterions decouples the dark state from the tautomers.

+Meanwhile, the zwitterion bright state mixes with the tautomers and has equal probability amplitude for both zwitterions.